TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/diagnostics-alerts-notifications-nofiredalerts.md

 **Verify the alert rule name and period**

-Verify that the alert rule name and period are correct and match the issue your are reporting.
-You can review the [fired alerts list](https://ms.portal.azure.com/#blade/Microsoft_Azure_Monitoring/AzureMonitoringBrowseBlade/alertsV2) in the Azure portal to see if you may be relating to another alert rule which may have fired.
+Verify that the alert rule name and period are correct and match the issue you are reporting.
+You can review the [fired alerts list](https://ms.portal.azure.com/#blade/Microsoft_Azure_Monitoring/AzureMonitoringBrowseBlade/alertsV2) in the Azure portal to see if you could be relating to another alert rule which may have fired.

 **Troubleshoot why the alert didn't fire**